 To keep pace with these requirements, the maturing of the scheme and emerging technologies, a completely redesigned REC Registry was released on 15 September 2014.

 Detailed stakeholder and client consultation informed the redesign, which began in 2012 after an open tender process.
-The new system features critical improvements to functionality and useability.
+The new system features critical improvements to functionality and usability.

 The changes have reduced the administrative burden for scheme participants and improved the efficiency with which the Clean Energy Regulator administers key aspects of the Renewable Energy Target.
 The improved REC Registry is helping to maintain the smooth operation and integrity of the Renewable Energy Target.